akka/old-blog/_posts/2016-08-25-simple-sink-source-with-graphstage.md

-So as you can see, creating custom Sinks and Sources is pretty simple - you don’t have to handle any back-pressure or demand juggling manually, the stages can be run fused together with other stages or executed as an asynchronous island without any additional work - Akka Streams handles all the hard parts of the Reactive Streams protocol without exposing you to it’s intricate rules and and requirements.
+So as you can see, creating custom Sinks and Sources is pretty simple - you don’t have to handle any back-pressure or demand juggling manually, the stages can be run fused together with other stages or executed as an asynchronous island without any additional work - Akka Streams handles all the hard parts of the Reactive Streams protocol without exposing you to it’s intricate rules and requirements.

 Happy hakking!